nimblenitin/Autoscaling-K8/README.md

 # Autoscaling-K8
-The Horizontal Pod Autoscaler automatically scales the number of Pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with custom metrics support.
+The Horizontal Pod Autoscaler automatically scales the number of Pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization or with custom metrics support.

 Simple example to demonstrate the application of autoscaling-